cabforum/code-signing/docs/CSBR.md

    2. PKI and security system actions performed;
    3. Security profile changes;
    4. System crashes, hardware failures, and other anomalies;
-   5. Firewall and router activities; and
+   5. Relevant router and firewall activities (as described in [Section 5.4.1.3](#5413-router-and-firewall-activities-logs)); and
    6. Entries to and exits from the CA facility.

-Log records MUST include the following elements:
+Log records MUST include the at least following elements:

 1. Date and time of event;
-2. Identity of the person making the journal record; and
+2. Identity of the person making the journal record (when applicable); and
 3. Description of the event.

 #### 5.4.1.2 Types of events recorded for Timestamp Authorities